Kofex30/crop-managment-system/README.md

 🌾 Crop Management System
 This project is a Crop Management System where users can manage crops, stores, and suppliers.
-The system allows suppliers to buy and sell fruits to/from stores, track the balance, and manage the storage of crops.
-The system is built on Object-Oriented Programming (OOP) principles in Java.
+The system allows users to buy and sell fruits to/from stores, track their balance, and manage crop storage.
+It is built with Java using Object-Oriented Programming (OOP) principles.

 🚀 Features
-🌱 Crop management for fruits and vegetables
+🌱 Manage crops, including fruits and vegetables

-🏪 Stores for storing fruits (only)
+🏪 Stores for fruit storage

-💰 Manage supplier’s budget and transactions
+💰 Manage supplier budgets and transactions

 🔄 Buy and sell fruits between stores and suppliers

-🌿 Vegetable management (without storage)
+🥕 Vegetable management without storage

-📊 Real-time updates for transactions and crop lists
+📊 Real-time updates of crop lists and transactions

 🎨 Simple user interface for interaction (CLI-based)

 🛠 Technologies Used
-Java (Backend logic and application structure, OOP principles)
+Java (Backend logic and application structure using OOP principles)

 MySQL Workbench (Database management)

 MySQL Connector/J (Database connection for Java)

-Text files (For storage of data – suppliers, stores, and crops)
+Text files (For data storage – suppliers, stores, and crops)

 📜 Installation
 Follow the steps below to run the project locally: